Configuration File Reference¶

 1. Start with Example Config¶

-# Copy to config location
+# Copy the example file to your config directory

-cp config.example.toml ~/config/config.toml
+cp config.example.toml ~/config/config.toml # Linux/macOS native

 2. Use Environment Variables¶